 “When I’m done living here,” he said, gesturing to the streets around us, “my life continues up there,” his eyes glancing to the sky above.

 His perspective was beautiful.
 Each week pastors preach to share this concept – one that requires us to have a faith in the unseen, a continuation of life unseen by man’s eyes.
-A pathway that asks us to give when we we’ve little to give, to serve others when we’d rather do something else, and love others regardless of their choices or decisions.
+A pathway that asks us to give when we’ve little to give, to serve others when we’d rather do something else, and love others regardless of their choices or decisions.

-If anything, on this Easter weekend, the words of the man hanging around the edges of a weekly church service should serve as a reminder to live our life as the long play – one not limited to the world we see with our eyes and touch with our fingertips.
+If anything, on this Easter weekend, the words of the man hanging around the edges of a weekly church service should serve as a reminder to live our lives as the long play – one not limited to the world we see with our eyes and touch with our fingertips.